info201b-sp21/ch16-shiny/exercise-6/README.md

 server.R

 data(iris)

 Write code that will allow your server to create the plot from the Iris dataset.

 ui.R

 Write code that will generate a sidebar panel with select inputs that will allow you to change the variables displayed on the x and y axis.

+## Bonus:

+Many flowers have similar values for several petal dimensions.
+Add widgets that allow the user to avoid overplotting by selecting different methods (such as small jittering of points, semitransparency, or such).